-The International Journal for Crime, Justice and Social Democracy is an open access, blind peer reviewed journal that publishes critical research about challenges confronting criminal justice systems around the world.
-Committed to democratising quality knowledge production and dissemination through FREE Open Access publishing.
-We also use Creative Commons copyright which allows authors to retain their own copyright and re-publish.
+The International Journal for Crime, Justice and Social Democracy is an open access, blind peer-reviewed journal that publishes critical research about challenges confronting criminal justice systems around the world.
+The Journal is committed to democratising quality knowledge production and dissemination.

 The Journal invites 6-8000 word original submissions.
 Authors are asked to register, read the guidelines, and agree to the ethics statement before submission.
 Turn around time for peer review is usually 4-6 weeks.
 Please review Author Guidelines prior to submission